jamescardona11/blog-code/sonarqubeConfig/sonarqube_flutter_config_us.md

 ## What information can sonarqube show us?
 - **Quality Gate**: Rules that the analyzed project must comply with to pass the stage.
 - **Bugs y Vulnerabilidades**: Refers to actual or potential failures.
-- **Code smells**: It is an indication that you can improve the writing of your code.
-It does not mean that you have any errors, but it could increase the risk of errors.
+- **Code smells**: It is an indication that helps you with the writing of your code.
+It does not mean that you have any errors, it is just a suggestion to reduce the risk of errors.
 - **Coverage**: It allows us to know how much code has been tested and validated by the tests.

 # How to install and use it?

-Let's see the steps for you to install it and integrate it into your developer day.
+Let's see the steps to install it and integrate it into your developer day.

 ### Prerequisites:
 - [Docker](https://docs.docker.com/get-docker)